80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a high-pitched quick & repeated noise made by animals, birds and machines, or a sound made by the teeth when feeling very cold or frightened or to talk fast and often on trivial matters

-Example sentence The chatter of the librarian’s typewriter was disturbing everyone.
+Example in a sentence The chatter of the librarian’s typewriter was disturbing everyone.

 14. Cheer